John Michael Kohler: Business career

 Shortly after his marriage, Kohler worked at the steel and iron factory his father-in-law partly owned.
 He took over the company two years later during the Panic of 1873.
 By the early 1880s, the firm was producing a variety of iron and enamelware products.
 In 1883, Kohler put ornamental feet on a cast-iron water trough and sold it as a bathtub.
 Four years later, more than two-thirds of the company's business was in plumbing products and enamelware.
 In 1888, Kohler and two partners had the firm incorporated.

 In 1899, Kohler purchased 21 acres of farmland four miles west of Sheboygan, intending to move his entire company to the location.
 Shortly after the new factory was constructed, in 1900, Kohler died at 56, likely of heart failure.

 Five years later, 30-year-old Walter J. Kohler assumed his father's corporate presidency and began to guide the firm.
 In 1912, it was officially designated the Kohler Company, and the property surrounding the plant became the Village of Kohler.

 Civic leadership

 From 1880 until his death Kohler served in several governmental offices.
 In 1892 he became Mayor of Sheboygan.
 Citizens also admired Kohler for his generous contributions and leadership in the areas of art and culture, symbols of Sheboygan's desire to be more than a factory town.

 The John Michael Kohler Arts Center, which occupies a square block in downtown Sheboygan (containing Kohler's restored Gilded Age home along with modern buildings), is named for Kohler, as is John Michael Kohler State Park, established on land donated in 1966 by the Kohler family.
 The main highway into Sheboygan, Kohler Memorial Drive (which is routed as Wisconsin Highway 23), is also named for Kohler.

 Personal life

+In 1871, Kohler married Elizabeth Vollrath (1848-1883), daughter of John Jacob Vollrath and Elisabeth Margaret Vollrath (née Fuchs), who both originally hailed from Rhineland-Palatinate.
+His father-in-law was the founder of The Vollrath Company and major steel industrialist in Sheboygan.
+They had six children;